 "The policy options in response to such ... difficulties include increasing interest rates or devaluing currencies."

-India said last Friday that it was liaising with other emerging countries on a plan to coordinate intervention in offshore currency markets.
-But it got little support and it is not clear if the currency reserve pool will be in place soon enough to help.
+It increasingly appears that India's announcement last Friday that it was liaising with other emerging countries on a plan to coordinate intervention in offshore currency markets had few if any other backers.

-Asked about the Indian statement, South African Finance Minister Pravin Gordhan told Reuters this week: "We don't know what the proposal is ...
+Asked about the Indian statement, South African Finance Minister Pravin Gordhan told Reuters on Tuesday: "We don't know what the proposal is ...
 This is India's initiative to resolve India's issues."

 Nonetheless, Indian officials said they were counting on the strong support of the G20 to provide reassurance over the winding down of the Fed's quantitative easing programme as the U.S. economy picks up.